celoyd/trackbag/README.md

 Requires gpsbabel (http://www.gpsbabel.org or your preferred package library) and the python lxml library.

 This is really ad-hoc code.
-It evolved from other code and does some pointless things (notably, the GPX conversion), and it won't work out of the box for you, but I hope it might be a useful starting point for setting up your own system.
+It evolved from other code and does some pointless things, and it won't work out of the box for you, but I hope it might be a useful starting point for setting up your own system.
 Improvements are, of course, welcome.

 Overview